European lockdowns weigh on global fuel recovery

 In Moscow and Tokyo, road traffic was not far from pre-pandemic levels, according to TomTom data.

 India suffered immensely from the pandemic, but the mobility indicators in the country also remained resilient.
-Traffic in New Delhi and Mumbai was still on the rise, although at a slower pace compared to July-August, according to TomTom data.
+Traffic in New Delhi and Mumbai was still on the rise, but at a slower pace than in the July-August period, TomTom data showed.

 India’s gasoline and diesel sales in October have also risen above pre-pandemic levels.

-Oil Minister Dharmendra Pradhan said at an industry conference on Monday that the consumption of high-speed diesel and motor spirit in October exceeded last year.
+Oil Minister Dharmendra Pradhan said at an industry conference on Monday that the consumption of high-speed diesel and motor spirit in October exceeded levels in the same month last year.

 “We anticipate that this recovery path in energy demand growth in India will sustain in the coming months,” he added.

-Reporting by Bozorgmehr Sharafedin in London, Stephanie Kelly in new York and Florence Tan in Singapore, additional reporting by Nidhi Verma in New Dehli; Editing by Nick Macfie
+Reporting by Bozorgmehr Sharafedin in London, Stephanie Kelly in new York and Florence Tan in Singapore, additional reporting by Noah Browning in London and Nidhi Verma in New Dehli; Editing by Nick Macfie and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.